 Justin joined the Health Foundation in 2015 as the Director of Accounting and Administration.
 He was promoted to Chief Financial Officer in July 2020 and manages the organization’s finances and operations, including, investment portfolio oversight, building and information technology matters, auditing, human resource and compliance functions.
 Prior to joining the Health Foundation, Justin spent seven years as a financial assurance manager at a public accounting firm where he focused his time and energy working with not-for-profit organizations around Rochester.
 Justin is a Certified Public Accountant and graduate of the State University of New York at Geneseo.

 Area of Focus: Responsive Grants & Neighborhood Health Status Improvement

-Hannah earned a Bachelor of Science degree in Accounting from SUNY Fredonia and is pursuing a MPA from SUNY Brockport.
+Hannah earned a bachelor of science degree in Accounting from SUNY Fredonia and master’s of public administration from the College at Brockport.
 Prior to her work at the Health Foundation, she obtained extensive experience as a payroll specialist.
 Most recently, Hannah graduated as a fellow from the Healthcare Business Academy Fellowship Program.
-She has been a member of the Health Foundation since 2016 and is currently an Associate Program Officer for the Responsive Grant team.
+She has been a member of the Health Foundation since 2016 and is currently a Program Officer for the Responsive Grant team.
 Hannah incorporates her education and expertise while working closely with grantees to ensure their success.
 She is passionate about advancing equity and is proud to be learning from and partnering with community to continue improving access and opportunity.

 Area of Focus: Racial Health Equity

-Chiara Smith is a Program Officer at the Greater Rochester Health Foundation with more than 23 years of experience within the non for profit and Human Services Industry.
-Smith currently serves as Co-Chair for the Community Voices Network (United Way) as well as the Health Foundation’s “Change Team.”
-She is a participant in the Leadership Coaching Certificate Program a 2018 graduate of the United Way’s African American Leadership Development Program.
-Smith recently completed the Diversity and Inclusion Certificate program from the University of Cornell.
-Her passion is for community.
-She considers herself a “servant leader.”
+Chiara Smith is a program officer at the Greater Rochester Health Foundation with more than 20 years of experience within the non for profit and human services industry.
+Smith currently serves as co-chair for the Community Voices Network (United Way) as well as the Health Foundation’s “Change Team.”
+Smith is a proud member of the African American Health Coalition (Common Ground).
+Smith completed the Diversity and Inclusion Certificate program from the University of Cornell and is candidate for her master’s degree in May of 2023.
+Smith is most proud of her work as the founder of 14621 Food Stands — 6 food stands strategically placed throughout the 14621 community in order to provide child friendly food options to the children in need.